Solar energy is converted into one of the cheapest and is positioned to exercise hegemony in price in the coming years

 - Most fundamentally scenarios underestimate the role of solar energy systems in the future.
 Based on cost estimates obsolete, most scenarios forecasting future systems of national, regional or global energy provide only a small contribution of solar energy.
 The analysis results indicate that Fraunhofer a fundamental review of these scenarios is necessary, based on actual costs that will develop different technologies for electricity production.

-The study refers to Spain as a high irradiation, thus with an advantageous for the production of electricity by photovoltaic solar weather.
+The study refers to Spain as a high irradiation, thus with an advantage for the production of electricity by photovoltaic solar weather.
 Given this climate advantage, the cost of producing electricity in Spain compared to Germany would be 50% lower.
 But the influence of the availability of capital at a moderate interest may cause the cost to skyrocket up to 50% higher.
 Given these circumstances the cost of energy (kWh) produced could be equal in Spain than in Germany, even allowing Spain to 50% more hours of sunshine.

 Even so, the study estimates for Spain costs of electricity production from 1.8 to 3.1 ct € / kWh by 2050, about 10 times lower than what you currently pay for electricity in Spain.